-The presentation and discussion of the findings aimed at responding to the following research questions: What is the contribution of education policy reforms towards gender dynamism and the formalization of domestic sector?
-What are the challenges of domestic workers at Mafinga Town Council?
-What are the challenges facing employers in a course of dealing with domestic workers?
-What are the potentials for future direction and formalization of domestic work sector?
+The presentation and discussion of the findings were based on the following areas namely; the contribution of education policy reforms towards gender dynamism and the formalization of domestic sector, challenges of domestic workers at Mafinga Town Council, challenges employers in a course of dealing with domestic workers and the potentials for future direction and formalization of domestic work sector.

-4.2 General Respondent's Profiles
+General Respondent's Profiles

-4.2.1 Distribution of Respondents by Gender
+Distribution of Respondents by Gender

 The study involved 30 interviewees that were administered to domestic workers.
-The female respondents constituted 64.52% of the sample size where as 35.48% were males as shown in figure 1.
-Therefore, the findings show that more females were involved in the study which reveals that females are prone to the domestic sector as opposed to their male counterparts.
+The female respondents constituted 64.52% of the sample size whereas 35.48% were males as shown in figure 1.
+Therefore, the findings showed that more females were involved in the study which revealed that females were prone to the domestic sector as opposed to their male counterparts.